Registration for the 2022/23 regular season is OPEN. Early Bird Pricing is in effect from June 3-June 30.

 Welcome new and returning families!
 Please use our RAMP Registration link to register.

-Depending on the age group, players can expect 2 or more ice times per week.
+- Depending on the age group, players can expect 2 or more ice times per week (ie. AS can have 2 ice times per week, up to U19 can have 3-4+).
 Our season operates on a non-fixed schedule at a variety of arena locations.

 REGULAR SEASON PROGRAMS (Sept – Mar)